helq/the-little-cppler-book/07-content-block-1.4.md

 ---

-**Exercise for home:**
+**Task for home:**

 All the multiples of 3 or 5 smaller than 20 are 0, 3, 5, 6, 9, 10, 12, 15 and 18, and
 their sum is $78$.
 ^[exercise extracted from project euler (<https://projecteuler.net> exercise 1)]

-What is the sum of all natural numbers smaller than 1000 which are multiples of 3 or 5.
+What is the sum of all natural numbers smaller than 1000 which are multiples of 3 or 5?
+Write some code using a `for` or `while` loop to solve the problem.

 ---